 With that said, some store cards are better than others.

-We find some of the best retail cards to include the Amazon.com Store Card & Amazon.com Rewards VISA, the Wal-Mart Store Card, and the Toys R Us MasterCard.
+We find some of the best retail cards, including Amazon Store Card & Amazon Rewards VISA, Walmart Store Card, and Toys R Us MasterCard.
 It all really boils down to how you shop — and where.

 How many credit cards should you get?

 We wrote about this subject before, and there’s no final answer.
 It all boils down to what your credit status is like and how you intend to shop with your card.
-But when just starting out, you only need one or two credit cards.
+But when just starting, you only need one or two credit cards.

 How many credit cards should you apply for?